intelligence38000/android-docs/src/pages/plugins/overview/china.md

 ```

 ## Shrink dependency size
 Android offers solutions to reduce the release size of your APK.
 The first is to use [ProGuard](https://developer.android.com/studio/build/shrink-code), which removes unused classes and methods from both your app and its dependencies (including this plugin).
-ProGuard is included inside Android and we highly recommend following the [official documentation](https://developer.android.com/studio/build/shrink-code) to get ProGuard setup.
+ProGuard is included inside Android and you should follow the [official documentation](https://developer.android.com/studio/build/shrink-code) to get ProGuard setup.

 Another option is to drop the architectures you do not need to support for your app users.
 The Mapbox SDK ships with four architectures: